SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentGroups.md

 ### -SourceSegments
 The base segment to build the segment on.
-A base segment, also called a *source segment*, defines the initial population of endpoints for a segment.
+A base segment, also referred to as a *source segment*, defines the initial population of endpoints for a segment.
-When you add dimensions to the segment, Amazon Pinpoint filters the base segment by using the dimensions that you specify.
+When you add dimensions to a segment, Amazon Pinpoint filters the base segment by using the dimensions that you specify.
 You can specify more than one dimensional segment or only one imported segment.
-If you specify an imported segment, the segment size estimate that displays on the Amazon Pinpoint console indicates the size of the imported segment without any filters applied to it.

 Type: List
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pinpoint-segment-segmentgroups-groups.html#cfn-pinpoint-segment-segmentgroups-groups-sourcesegments